 1. Does your medical school partner with community organizations to promote planetary and environmental health?
 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
 1 The institution partners with community organizations, but the medical school is not part of that partnership.
 0 No, there is no such meaningful community partnership.
-Score explanation: OSUCOM's Community Health Education (CHE) mandatory service project for

-Score explanation: OSUCOM's Community Health Education (CHE) mandatory service project for M1-2 students does not include any partners that have a mission involving environmental health, according to the catalog of community partners.
+OSUCOM's Community Health Education (CHE) mandatory service project for M1-2 students does not include any partners that have a mission involving environmental health, according to the catalog of community partners.
 There are CHE partners who have a focus on providing community members with fresh, healthy produce related to diet but not planet.
+The COM Student Council started a new partnership with the Mid-Ohio Food Collective to promote food security, but not planetary health specifically.